danielvm28/continental-database/README.md

 # Continental Database

-This proyect is focused in managing a database representing the population of America.
+This project is focused in managing a database representing the population of America.
 An AVL Tree is used to accomplish the task of searching, adding and deleting specific records.

 -------------------------------------------------------------------------------------------------------------------------